JKAY-GitHub/MyWeb/content/home/projects.md

 - E-textbook of the future.

-- Simple ambient appliance computing to help people tackle long term personal goals for health and wellness.
+- Ambient appliances and personal sensors to help people tackle long term personal goals for health and wellness.

+- Online modules to support communication in oncology by the TRIO, clinician-patient-carer.